zeticous/main/docs/UserGuide.md

 ### 2.2.
 Creating a task: `add`

-Add a task which can be an event, a deadline or a floating task<br>
+Add a task which can be an event, a deadline or a floating task. <br>

 The date expression can be in standard language. <br>
-**For example**
+**For example:** <br>
-formal dates: 02/28/1979
+formal dates: 02/28/1979 <br>
-relaxed dates: oct 1st
+relaxed dates: oct 1st <br>
-relative dates: the day before next thursday date alternatives: next wed or thurs
+relative dates: the day before next thursday <br>
+date alternatives: next wed or thurs <br>

 **Event format:** `add <TASK_NAME> [DATE_START_TIME] [DATE_END_TIME]`<br>
 **Example:** <br>
 > add event 01/01/2088 1200 01/01/2088 1230   <br>

 This will add an event named 'event' with [start date and time] in format dd/mm/yyyy hhmm  and [end date and time] in format dd/mm/yyyy hhmm. <br>

 **Deadline format:** `add <TASK_NAME> [DATE_DUE_TIME]`<br>
 **Example:** <br>
 > add deadline 01/01/2088 1200  <br>
 This will add a deadline named 'deadline' with [date due and time] in format dd/mm/yyyy hhmm. <br>

 **Floating task format:** `add <TASK_NAME>` <br>